torbsd/torbsd.github.io/fbsd-relays.md

 In that example, our swap file is */dev/ada0p3*.

-2. Now clear the current contents of the swap file with dd(1)
+Clear the current contents of the swap file with dd(1)

 >% dd if=/dev/random of=/dev/ada0p3 bs=1m

-3. Either gdbe(8) or geli(8) can be used to encrypt the swap file.
+Either gdbe(8) or geli(8) can be used to encrypt the swap file.
 In this case, geli(8) is used by adding the .eli suffix to the swap file entry in */etc/fstab* so that it reads similar to this:

 #Device		Mountpoint	FStype	Options	Dump	Pass#
 /dev/ada0p3.eli	none		swap	sw	0	0